natashab161/phase-2-final-project/README.md

-#PullUp

- This is the first iteration of our application, slide
+This is the first iteration of our application, slide, an event hosting platform powered by artists and machine learning

 ## Getting Started with Create React App